 Fresh and crunchy, Parmesan Chive Corn on the Cob is the classic side dish recipe – hot and buttery for your next BBQ.
 Grilled or baked, it is perfect served with ribs and chicken!

 Did you know that there is a “right” way to shuck corn?
-Recently that I found out I had been shucking corn the wrong (hard) way for years… you know…standing over the sink, pulling off leaves and corn silk for what seems like FOREVER!
+Recently that I found out I had been shucking corn the wrong (hard) way for years… you know…standing over the sink, pulling off the husks and corn silk for what seems like FOREVER!
 Someone who I ridiculously call my “Corn Shuckin Superhero” showed me an easier way.
-Just rip down one or two husk leaves, break off the stem inside and then pull the corn ear away the husk!!
-DONE.
+Starting at the end where you can open the husks to see the corn, just rip down one or two husk leaves.
+Then break off the stem from the inside and pull the corn ear away from the remaining husks!
+Easy!

-Keep this recipe in your back pocket all year long.
+This recipe in so easy and delicious, you will want to keep it in your back pocket all year long.
 Even though I prefer to use fresh corn on the cob still in the husk, this corn tastes amazing using frozen cobs too!

 Reasons to love this Parmesan Chive Corn on the Cob recipe: